8483/notes/topics/nginx.md

 `nginx -t` - After changes, check the syntax and run a test to make sure the web-server will work.

 `systemctl reload nginx` - Load the changes because the server is running with the old config file.
+Otherwise use `service nginx reload`.

 `/etc/nginx/nginx.conf` is the main server configuration file.
 For each site we run, a separate file is needed, unless we want to run just one site.

 Specific site configurations must be placed in the `/etc/nginx/conf.d/` folder.
 These override any `nginx.conf` settings.
 These are loaded by the `include /etc/nginx/conf.d/*.conf;` line.

 `http {}` block - For all incoming http requests, use these settings.

+## Command Line

+The default location nginx looks in for the configuration file is `/etc/nginx/nginx.conf`, but you can pass in an arbitrary path with the `-c` flag.
+Ex. `nginx -c /usr/local/nginx/conf`.

+`nginx -s <signal>` - Stop or reload.
+`nginx -c <path>` - Start with a custom configuration.

 ## Terminology
 `Blocks` - Sections to which directives are applied.
 Also called context or scope.
 They can be nested.
 The most important ones are `main`, `http`, `server` and `location` (for matching URI locations on incoming requests to parent server context)